Internet-of-Bananas/installation-guide/README.md

 To build your IoB device, you only need the [required components](https://github.com/Internet-of-Bananas/material-list), and to follow the instructions in this guide.

 As for the software, we have already developed the code to be used in the IoB project.
 To make it work, each participant has first to update it with the following information:
-- the microcontroller pins numbers that used to plug the sensors;
+- the microcontroller pins connected to the sensors;
 - the color calibration parameters;
 - the name and the password of their Wi-Fi network to connect to the internet;
 - the user name and key of their Adafruit IO account, so it can publish the feeds.

 We explain how to obtain the Adafruit credentails in the next section [2.
+Before Starting](https://github.com/Internet-of-Bananas/installation-guide#Before-starting), how to update the hardware pins in the section [5.
+Connecting the hardware pins](https://github.com/Internet-of-Bananas/installation-guide#5-connecting-the-hardware-pins), how to set the color parameters in the section [5.1.1.
+Color calibration](https://github.com/Internet-of-Bananas/installation-guide#511-color-calibration) and the WiFi and Adafruit IO credentials in the section [6.
+The IoB code](https://github.com/Internet-of-Bananas/installation-guide#6-the-iob-code).

-Before Starting](https://github.com/Internet-of-Bananas/installation-guide#Before-starting), and how to do the updates in the section [3.
-Updating the code](https://github.com/Internet-of-Bananas/installation-guide#3-updating-the-code).
-The [code](https://github.com/Internet-of-Bananas/code) is also commented, so to help the users understand how to complete it.
+The [code](https://github.com/Internet-of-Bananas/code) is also commented (the text after the `//` or inside `/*   */`), so to help the users understand how to complete it.

 NB you are not asked to share any personal information (user name, key and passwaord), you will do the above updates by yourself, in your computer.